-The Alutiiq Cultural Center and Repository has expressed its interes in making the long-term commitment for the curation of any or all of e EVOS collections in perpetuity at no additional cost.
+The Alutiiq Cultural Center and Repository has expressed its interest in making the long-term commitment for the curation of any or all of the EVOS collections in perpetuity at no additional cost.
 This does not include costs for remodeling, additional stabilization or displays.

-Public use and enjoyment of the cultural / archaeological resources very limited in Scenario Seven.
-At present, the local communities from the project area including the Native tribes have very limited or access to the Native collections because of the distance of the museum from the region.
+Public use and enjoyment of the cultural / archaeological resources is very limited in Scenario Seven.
+At present, the local communities from the project area including the Native tribes have very limited or no access to the Native collections because of the distance of the museums from the region.
 Curation at Kodiak will not remedy this situation.

-Again, Native communities have expressed concern about their accest to the archaeological resources from the Chugach region and the nec to restore the collections to the region and local communities.
-This is similar to the initial claim made by Natives from Kodiak who claime artifacts from the Kodiak region for curation at the Alutiiq Cultura Center and Repository.
+Again, Native communities have expressed concern about their access to the archaeological resources from the Chugach region and the need to restore the collections to the region and local communities.
+This is similar to the initial claim made by Natives from Kodiak who claimed artifacts from the Kodiak region for curation at the Alutiiq Cultural Center and Repository.